Multirate Exponential Rosenbrock Methods: Conclusions

-We then examined the performance of the proposed MERB methods of orders 3 through 6, comparing these against existing MERK and explicit MRI-GARK methods on two test problems, and where the MERK and MRI-GARK methods were tested with two potential multirate splittings on each problem.
+We examine the performance of the proposed MERB methods of orders 3 through 6, comparing these against existing MERK and explicit MRI-GARK methods on two test problems, and where the MERK and MRI-GARK methods are tested with two potential multirate splittings on each problem.
 While all MERB, MERK and MRI-GARK methods exhibited their theoretical convergence rates on these problems and splittings, their efficiency differed considerably.
-In order to provide results that potentially apply to a broad range of multirate applications, we investigated efficiency using three separate measurements of cost: MATLAB runtime, total function calls (both fast and slow), and slow function calls only.
-Within these metrics, some general patterns emerged.
+In order to provide results that potentially apply to a broad range of multirate applications, we investigate efficiency using three separate measurements of cost: MATLAB runtime, total function calls (both fast and slow), and slow function calls only.
+Within these metrics, some general patterns emerge.
 First, most of the methods exhibited optimal efficiency at higher $m=H/h$ values when using multirate splittings based on dynamic linearization as opposed to fixed splittings.
-Second, the proposed MERB methods showed the best runtime efficiency of all methods and splittings, although in some cases the equivalent order MERK method with dynamic splitting was competitive.
-Third, due to their total fast time scale traversal times of 1, the MRI-GARK methods always exhibited the best total function call efficiency.
-Lastly, due to their low number of slow stages, the proposed MERB methods were uniformly the most efficient when considering slow function calls, although again in a few instances MERK with dynamic splitting was competitive.
+Second, the proposed MERB methods show the best runtime efficiency of all methods and splittings, although in some cases the equivalent order MERK method with dynamic splitting is competitive.
+Third, due to their total fast time scale traversal times of $1.0H$, the MRI-GARK methods always exhibit the best total function call efficiency.
+Lastly, due to their low number of slow stages, the proposed MERB methods are uniformly the most efficient when considering slow function calls (only in a few instances MERK with dynamic splitting was competitive).
+This is particular of interest for multirate problems where the fast component is much less costly to compute than the slow component.

-Based on these results, we find that the newly propsed MERB methods provide a unique avenue to construction of very high order MIS-like multirate methods, and that they are very competitive in comparison with other recently-developed high order MIS-like multirate schemes.
+Based on these results, we find that the newly proposed MERB methods provide a unique avenue to construction of high order MIS-like multirate methods, and that they are very competitive in comparison with other recently-developed high order MIS-like multirate schemes.
 More work remains, however.
 An obvious extension is to include embeddings to enable low-cost temporal error estimation, as well as to investigate robust techniques for error-based multirate time step adaptivity.
-A further extension of MERB methods could focus on applications that require implicit or mixed implicit-explicit treatment of processes at the slow time scale, although such extensions would require associated research into implicit and implicit-explicit exponential Rosenbrock methods.
+A further extension of MERB methods could focus on applications that require implicit or mixed implicit-explicit treatment of processes at the slow time scale.